ardrone/ardrone/README.txt

 Introduction
 ------------
-This project provides an open source firmware for the AR.Drone by Parrot.
+This project provides an open source firmware for the AR.Drone quadrocopter by Parrot.

 WARNING: This project is not supported nor endorsed by Parrot S.A., using the this sofware will most likely void your warranty and might destroy your drone or make it fly away into deep space.
 Use at your own risk.